npm/npm/doc/cli/npm-install.md

     * `-B, --save-bundle`: Saved dependencies will also be added to your `bundleDependencies` list.

-    Further, if you have an `npm-shrinkwrap.json` then it will be updated as well.
+    Further, if you have an `npm-shrinkwrap.json` or `package-lock.json` then it will be updated as well.

     `<scope>` is optional.
 The package will be downloaded from the registry associated with the specified scope.
 If no registry is associated with